silvercircle/nvim/README.md

 * Some dependencies like ripgrep and fd.
 These packages must be installed on OS level.

+## Customization

+`lua/config.lua` contains some global variables to customize the setup.
+Refer to the comments in that file for more information.
+Basically, it's possible to enable/disable some plugins and to customize some color settings.
+This is still in an early stage, more will follow.

 ## Custom mappings:

 Lots of, actually.
 Please see lua/vim_mappings.lua for details.
 These are only custom mappings on top of